Scream Queens (2008 TV series)

 Scream Queens is an American reality series on VH1 produced by Joke Productions and Lionsgate Television that premiered in October 2008.
-The show chronicles a group of unknown actresses competing for a role in a Lionsgate horror film.
+The show chronicles a group of unknown actresses competing for a role in the Saw film series.
 Tanedra Howard won the first season and gained a role in Saw VI.
 The second season began airing on August 2, 2010, and the winner, Gabby West, won a role in Saw 3D.

 Season 1

 The show was announced in June 2008 and debuted on October 20, 2008.
 In the first season James Gunn directed contestants during acting challenges, Shawnee Smith acted as a mentor, while John Homa provided instruction — and all three also acted as judges.
 Season 1 ended on December 8, 2008, and Tanedra Howard was crowned Scream Queen and won the "breakout role" in Saw VI.